Biomaker/28_Sci-Fi-Cam/README.md

 Camera thread is responsible for communication to pycamera library and handling user interface.
 It acts as a Model in an MVC architecture.
 Camera has several Modes, which acte as Controllers; and each Mode is driven by UIElements, which act as View elements.

 Modes have the same meaning as modes on a digital cameras, exposing different aspects of camera settings.
-So far there are xxx Modes implemented:
+So far there are four Modes implemented:

 * Automatic mode
 * Manual mode